MulberryHQ/mulberry-m2-extension/README.md

 # Mulberry Warranty Extension

-Mulberry Warranty extension allows the addition of an additional warranty product to an original Magento product.
+The Mulberry Warranty extension allows the addition of an additional warranty product to an original Magento product.

 ## Installation